 Why Tanta Chicago: I strongly believe one of the best ways to get to know a culture is through its food.
-If you want to experience Peruvian food I have just the spot for you in Chicago’s River North neighborhood where Tanta restaurant takes guests on a culinary tour of this culturally and geographically diverse South American country.
-The food is inventive, flavorful, delicious offering a lot of variety for the diner.
-There is really something for everyone including incredible cocktails pairing to this fabulous cuisine!
+If you want to experience Peruvian food, I have just the spot for you in Chicago’s River North neighborhood where Tanta restaurant takes guests on a culinary tour of this culturally and geographically diverse South American country.
+The food is inventive, flavorful, and delicious offering a lot of variety for the diner.
+There is really something for everyone including incredible cocktails pairing back perfectly to this fabulous cuisine!

 Pulpo Anticucho: octopus, chimichurri, crispy garlic, olive sauce.
 This octopus dish was a nice starter.
 I loved the chimuchurri flavors paired with garlic and onion.

 Cremosa Tiradito: salmon, creamy scallop leche de tigre, avocado chalaca, olive oil.
 This was the most inventive of the dishes.
 I loved the mixture of the scallop broth (that was a first for me and I loved it) paired with the fish and calamari.
 Extremely light and flavorful.
 I recommend starting with this as an appetizer.

 Chaufa Aeropuerto: pork fried rice, shrimp tortilla, spicy garlic.
 This was probably one of my favorite dishes.
 It compares to my other favorite fried rice at San Francisco’s incredible State Bird Provisions

 The delicious choclo (Peruvian corn) flavored ice cream.
 I also love the bright colored art decoration in the restaurant – it fits perfectly with the flavorful, fresh, and inventive Tanta cuisine!